 Making Zucchini Noodles

-So for this dish you’ll spiralize the zucchini and squeeze out the excess water, then you’ll make the pesto – this particular version has almonds instead of pine nuts.
-Quickly sauté the zucchini noodles and in goes the pesto.
-Then they get topped with some roasted pepitas, a handful of micro-greens and a little crispy pancetta!
+Add the toppings: The zucchini and pesto get topped with some roasted pepitas, a handful of micro-greens and a little crispy pancetta!
 YUM!!!

 Oh, and did I mention the whole thing is ready in less than 30 minutes?!
 I really wish I’d joined the spiralizer party sooner.
 These zucchini noodles are amazing – I can eat the whole recipe in one sitting, and actually did several times while testing this recipe!!
 Keep an eye out for some more zucchini noodles recipes, and maybe a few other spiralized veggies too!